Academic and Student Services

 Student Volunteer Connection (SVC)

-The Student Volunteer Connection is a student organization that aims to get TAMU-CC students actively involved and committed to community service and service-learning.
-SVC makes community service opportunities more accessible to students by connecting students to off campus opportunities through the GivePulse platform and offering a variety of volunteer programs and events such as Islander Clean, National Hunger & Homelessness Awareness Week, and Green Week.
-The Big Event is a one big day of service in which the campus community comes together to express their gratitude and do service for the surrounding Corpus Christi Community.
-Additionally, SVC coordinates the Alternative Breaks program providing opportunities for students to engage in hands-on service and experiential learning through travel outside of the Corpus Christi community.
-SVC is a certifying organization for students interested in earning the President’s Volunteer Service Award.
-For more information call (361) 825-2707, visit svc.tamucc.edu or find events on I-Engage.
-To explore opportunities click on the Service tab in I-Engage.
+The Student Volunteer Connection is a student organization at TAMU-CC committed to fostering active citizenship and making an #IslanderImpact through community service and service-learning.
+SVC connects students to on-campus and off-campus volunteer opportunities and offers a variety of volunteer events such as Islander Clean, National Hunger & Homelessness Awareness Week, MLK Day of Service, and weekly Friday and Saturday student-led service events.
+The little Event in the fall and The BIG Event in the spring serve as the university’s largest student-led days of service, bringing the campus community together to give back to the greater Corpus Christi area.
+Additionally, SVC coordinates the Alternative Breaks program, offering students hands-on service and experiential learning through travel—visiting nearby cities during winter break and neighboring states during spring break.
+SVC also recognizes student volunteering through the International Student Volunteer Service Award (ISVSA) and the President’s Volunteer Service Award (PVSA) as a certifying organization.
+For more information, call (361) 825-2707, visit svc.tamucc.edu, or find events on I-Engage.
+To explore other volunteer service opportunities, click on the Service tab in I-Engage.

-The University Council of Student Organizations (UCSO) provides oversight, training and funding for the approximately 100 student groups that exist on campus.
+The Student Organizations Office (SOO) provides oversight, training and funding for the approximately 100 recognized student groups on campus.
 There are many types of organizations, including: academic, honor societies, special interest, political, faith-based, cultural, professional, and other interest groups.
-A current list of recognized student organizations is available at iengage.tamucc.edu.
-For more information call (361) 825-3239 or visit the UCSO page.
+Recognized Student Organization information, along with campus events are searchable at iengage.tamucc.edu.
+For more information call (361) 825-2707 or visit the SSO page.

 Waves of Welcome (WOW)